brianjohnhaas/ChunkGenome/README.md

-# Chunking large Axo genome into smaller chunks
+# Chunking a large genome into smaller chunks

 Code breaks large chromosomes (and corresponding annotations) into smaller chunks based on: